-GSE's Teacher Education Programs involve a series of Fieldwork and Student Teaching (Practicum) experiences.
-Familiarize yourself with the information below to make the most of those experiences.
+GSE's Teacher Education Programs involve a series of fieldwork and student teaching (Practicum) experiences.
+Familiarize yourself with the information below to make the most of them.

-The New York State Education Department mandates that students seeking their first teaching certification must have a minimum 100 hours of field experience linked to coursework before student teaching.
+The New York State Education Department mandates that students seeking their first teaching certification have a minimum 100 hours of field experience linked to coursework before student teaching.
 This applies to all of Binghamton's pre-service programs.
-In addition, students will have the opportunity to visit high-needs classrooms, and schools in urban, suburban and rural districts.
-The designated high-needs districts in our BOCES region are Binghamton, Johnson City, and Harpursville; students must spend time in a high-needs placement during their field experiences and/or student teaching.
+Students will visit high-needs classrooms and schools in urban, suburban and rural districts during their field experiences and/or student teaching.

 School districts have asked GSE staff to follow explicit protocols and make formal arrangements for your presence in their schools.
-Therefore you may not freelance your field experience at a school of your choosing.
-If you have a special situation or difficulty around this field experience requirement, consult your adviser.
+Therefore, you may not freelance your field experience at a school of your choosing.
+If you have a special situation or difficulty around this field experience requirement, consult your advisor.
 Under no circumstances may you make your own placements.
-Finally, while every effort is made for students to have a shorter commute to schools, it is not assumed, and placement can be be anywhere in the local BOCES region, or a bit beyond. it is expected that you will be able to arrange transportation to your placement sites.
+While every effort is made for students to have a shorter commute to schools, it is not assumed, and placement can be be anywhere in the local BOCES region or a bit beyond.
+You are expected to arrange transportation to your placement sites.

-If you have any questions, comments or concerns, contact Tami Mann, senior staff assistant in the Graduate School of Education at 607-777-5322 or email@example.com.
+If you have any questions, comments or concerns, contact Rhonda Branca, senior staff assistant in the Graduate School of Education, via email or at 607-777-2581.

 The following are the Professional Knowledge and Disposition criteria to which all Graduate School of Education students are held accountable.
 Students will be evaluated as they progress in their program, based upon: